JJLongoria/aura-helper/README.md

 You can get any component attributes (even the inherited) on .cmp files and .js files Only need type: "v." and you can show and use all attributes.
 If the attribute is a SObject you can get all fields from it like in Apex Code

+Also Aura Helper support for list the available types for to much attributes.

 ##### - Get JavaScript Controller functions:
 You can get any controller functions (even the inherited) on .cmp files Only need type: "c." and you can show and use all functions.